Saint Verhaegen: Celebrations

 Most student groups rent a large transport truck for the occasion, which they decorate in accordance with the year's theme.
 Each truck has a large number of kegs inside, and some students are designated to serve beer to the others all day, with an all-you-can-drink payment scheme.
 Many also bring large sound systems which play loud music all day.
 2013's Saint Verhaegen saw 6,000 students and 27 transport trucks take part in the procession.

-The students first meet at the Square du Grand Sablon/Grote Zavelsquare in central Brussels, and after several hours, the trucks start to move towards the Bourse Palace on the Boulevard Anspach/Anspachlaan (Brussels' main boulevard).
+The students first meet at the Square du Grand Sablon/Grote Zavelsquare in central Brussels, and after several hours, the trucks start to move towards the Bourse Palace on the Boulevard Anspach/Anspachlaan.
 This takes several hours as well, as the trucks move only at a walking speed and are more often than not stopped due to the students surrounding them and on the road.
 Beer may not be served while the trucks are in motion.
 All roads which the procession goes on are closed to other traffic, including the Boulevard Anspach.
-The students then disperse and reconvene around 9 p.m. at ULB's Solbosch/Solbos campus, where all the year's decorations are burnt semi-ceremonially.
+The students then disperse and reconvene around 9 p.m. at the ULB's Solbosch/Solbos campus, where all the year's decorations are burnt semi-ceremonially.
 Many alumni come to the university's discothèque on that night, which is normally only open to current students.